cloudflare/workers-sdk/.changeset/witty-eggs-reply.md

 "wrangler": patch
 ---

-Tweaks warning when using node_compat
+chore: tweaks warning when using node_compat